Bogdanp/dramatiq/docs/source/cookbook.rst

 Rate limiting work
 ------------------

-You can use dramatiq's |RateLimiters| to constrain how often a task should execute.
+You can use dramatiq's |RateLimiters| to constrain actor concurrency.

 .. code-block:: python